While summers in Las Vegas can be sweltering and downright oppressive, the winters can be startlingly chilly.

 Free to the public, Wynn’s Winter Wonderland should be near the top of your winter to-do list in Vegas.

-Ethel M’s Chocolate Factory Holiday Display: During the colder winter months of November through January, Ethel M’s Chocolate Factory invites guests to tour their 3-acre cactus garden which they illuminate with over a million Christmas lights.
+Ethel M’s Cactus Garden: During the colder winter months of November through January, Ethel M’s Chocolate Factory invites guests to tour their 3-acre cactus garden, which they illuminate with over a million Christmas lights.

 After you stroll through their festive holiday display, pop in for a chocolate factory tour.